-CUP PROFILE: Dark fruit and floral aromas in the nose are followed by notes of black cherry, plumb, ginger and lemongrass.
+CUP PROFILE: Dark fruit and floral aromas are followed by notes of black cherry, plumb, ginger and lemongrass.
 A berry-like acidity is balanced by its smooth and silky body.

 DISTRICT: Hambela Wamena